 If you walk into a store or head over to an online shopping website without knowing much about what to look for, you will be overwhelmed with the options shown to you, and likely end up choosing one that’s far from what you needed.

 But there’s a lot more to it, and you need to know all that in order to be able to choose the right sewing machine.
-And you can find all that in this one detailed post: Know Your Sewing Machine!
+And you can find all that in this one detailed post: Sewing machine guide!
+Its the first lesson in Sewing 101.

 Getting all the sewing stuff out there might seem like an option, but it’s not a good one at all, precisely for two reasons: